 Do I need to pre-register for class?

-No. All classes are taught on an ongoing basis, so you can start at any time and register at your first class.
-Workshops and other special events do require pre-registration.
+Most classes are taught on an ongoing basis, so you can start at any time and register at your first class.
+Workshops, special events and our series classes do require pre-registration.

 What should I wear to class?